PropTechTools/PTT-API-Solutions/README.md

   * `fazit` must be set if the textlength has the value ```long```
   * Possible values: `< sehr_gut | gut | durchschnittlich | maessig | schlecht >`

-### Web testing environment
+### Web-testing-environment
-The PTT API can also be tested with this [web testing environment](https://account.proptechtools.de/apitest.php)
+The PTT API can also be tested with this [web testing environment](https://account.proptechtools.de/apitest.php).

 ### Postman examples

-The PTT API examples can also be found on [postman](https://documenter.getpostman.com/view/6392593/S1ETRGTx#149be5c6-8885-4ea1-be10-b2650dafe35e)
+The PTT API examples can also be found on [postman](https://documenter.getpostman.com/view/6392593/S1ETRGTx#149be5c6-8885-4ea1-be10-b2650dafe35e).

 ### Examples